pedro757/pedro757/README.md

 ---

-I'm a Full-stack JavaScript developer with a passion for creating impactful and scalable web applications with using latest trends and technolgies.
+I'm the creatof of [Amable Conti](https://www.amableconti.com) a Full-stack JavaScript developer, with a passion for creating impactful and scalable web applications with using latest trends and technolgies.
 I love contributing to open-source projects and collaborating with commnunites.
 Everyday, I'm improving my skills and trying to become a better version of me.